Skip to content

 Can Bedding Go in the Dryer?

-• Yes—most bedding can go in the dryer if you follow the care label and stick to low or delicate heat.
+• Yes—most bedding can go in the dryer if you check the care label and use low or no-heat settings for delicates.

 Why Proper Drying Matters for Sleep and Comfort